Paul Wright acts as an advocate, arbitrator, expert witness and an expert in expert determinations

-Paul Wright has a broad-based practice, involving all the main areas of commercial work and administrative law.
-In the past year he has been involved in a number of LCIA arbitrations.
+Paul has a broad-based practice, involving all the main areas of commercial work and administrative law.
+He is regularly involved in international commercial arbitrations, including under the LCIA and ICC rules, as advocate and arbitrator.

-Given his extensive experience, he is highly sought after for his advocacy and case management expertise in both the High Court and Arbitration forums, often for international clients.
-One such example: in 2020 he was instructed by Austrian lawyers as the lead advocate in a heavy LCIA arbitration acting for insurers, which involved cross examining experts on complicated technical matters and which has been commended as being “stylish and effective”.
+Given his extensive and varied experience, he is highly sought after for his advocacy and case management expertise in both the High Court and Arbitration forums, often acting along with lawyers from other jurisdictions for international clients.
+He has been instructed by Austrian lawyers as the lead advocate in a heavy LCIA arbitration acting for insurers, which involved cross examining experts on complicated technical matters and which has been commended as being “stylish and effective”.
+He has also worked with Canadian lawyers in a heavy ICC arbitration for a large Chinese company.

 He has recently acted for insurers on English law questions relating to claims in the Swiss courts and has a strong background in Insurance matters generally, both advisory and litigious.